 Other image promoting purposes such as opportunities for interaction, or increasing self worth by projecting values I think are consistent with the values of others is not behavior that has inherent value to me.

+Im not immune to the lenses I perceive, although I typically I understand that negative lenses are a product of incomplete information.
+I do make an effort to ensure that people have enough information to have an informed opinion.
 For example, I sent an acquaintance who I had known for over 20 years a message about something I thought was funny and figured he would think it was funny.
 He sent me back a message that implied we were on different terms than he had led me to believe we were for the last 20 years and I returned a message, effectively ending being on anything but neutral terms with him.

 A few months later we were at a BBQ being held for the death of a mutual acquaintance.
 When he saw me he said “whats up O”, as if we didn’t have the exchange we had.
 After a few moments I approached him just to establish that we’re not on those terms based on what he expressed in that message.
 It’s not as nice as I make it sound but that is an accurate summary of the details in function and purpose.

 He ended up leaving shortly after which wasn’t necessary as I didn’t intend to say anything else to him.
 Afterwards, I provided evidence in the text and explanation for the action.
 Is this image promoting?
 No, because the explanation wasn’t intent on improving my image in the perception of the people who were around.
-The action was intent on ensuring whatever conclusion was drawn about the incident it was based on enough details to have a well informed opinion.
+The action was intent on ensuring whatever conclusion was drawn about the incident was based on enough details to have a well informed opinion.
 I wasn’t trying to project values in accordance with what I believe are the values of the group to improve my image.

 More importantly, I know the subconscious basis for the action.
 At the time I have signatures in thoughts.
 I do not remember my thoughts at that time but it was along the lines of reasoning that this mother fucker is going to shit on me in a message and then say what’s up like he didn’t do what he did, the way he did it.
 Subconsciously, the motivation for the action is knowing I would have felt bad proceeding with the event and not establishing in person after he greeted me what was established in the message.
 I’m not aware of this at the time.
 My thoughts are not if I don’t say anything I’m going to feel bad.
 I’m experiencing feelings and my thoughts are related to the details in the immediate setting, but these feelings and thoughts are a product of subconscious processes, which includes recognition of subjective standards that will affect my self worth and produce negative feelings.
 Negative feelings in the moment as well as negative feelings later on if I fail to act.